 There are many books about leaders, but not contributors.
 Why do some people operate at their full potential while others underutilize their abilities?
 This book by Liz Wiseman explains why/how the most impactful players see and do things differently from typical contributors.
-In this Impact Players summary, you’ll learn the 5 mindsets and practices that set Impact Players apart from others, and how you can cultivate them in yourself and your team.
+In this free Impact Players summary, you’ll learn the 5 mindsets and practices that set Impact Players apart from others, and how you can cultivate them in yourself and your team.
 These insights are useful for (1) contributors who wish to make a greater impact, (2) leaders who wish to multiply their teams’ results, and (3) professionals handling organizational and talent development.
-Do check out our book summary bundle in pdf/mp3 infographic, text and audio formats!

 Why Bother with Impact Players?